apache/cloudstack-documentation/source/plugins/quota.rst

 to ensure that your usage won’t exceed the budget allocated to accounts/domain in cloud currency.
 It will let users know how much of the cloud resources they are using.
-It will help the cloud admins, if they want, to ensure that a user does not go beyond his allocated quota.
+It will help the cloud admins, if they want, to ensure that a user does not go beyond their allocated quota.
 Per usage cycle if an account is found to be exceeding its quota then it is locked.
 Locking an account means that it will not be able to initiate a new resource allocation request, whether it is more storage or an additional ip.
 To unlock an account you need to add more credit to it.